 3.1Traditional System of Medicine

-India is recognized as one of the world’s leading countries in terms of its rich repository of traditional knowledge systems related to plant use.
+India is recognized as one of the world’s leading countries for its rich repository of traditional knowledge systems related to plant use.
 It possesses a diverse and well-established heritage of indigenous medical systems, including Ayurveda, Siddha, Unani, and Sowa-Rigpa.
 The Sowa-Rigpa system, also widely known in Western countries as Tibetan medicine, utilizes a substantial number of plant species, as do other Indian systems—Siddha (1121 species), Ayurveda (2000 species), Tibetan (337 species), and Unani (751 species) (Gairola et al., 2014).
-These traditional medical practices are especially prevalent in regions such as Darjeeling, Sikkim, Ladakh, and Arunachal Pradesh, and are also practiced across Bhutan, Tibet, India, Mongolia, Nepal, and China.
+These traditional medical practices are especially prevalent in regions such as Darjeeling, Sikkim, Ladakh, and Arunachal Pradesh and are also practiced across Bhutan, Tibet, India, Mongolia, Nepal, and China.
 In Ladakh, where a significant proportion of the population follows Buddhism, the Amchis system of medicine has long been an integral and widely practiced healthcare tradition.
 Due to the shortage of medical personnel and limited access to allopathic healthcare facilities in remote areas of western Ladakh, local communities continue to depend heavily on traditional healing systems (Angmo et al., 2023).
 Ladakh also contains several important high-altitude ecological hotspots, particularly the mountain passes such as Wari La, Umling La, Rusi La, Tanglang La, and Khardung La.
 Studies conducted in areas like Khardung La reveal that local inhabitants, Amchis, and commercial collectors gather annually to harvest wild medicinal and aromatic plants (MAPs) (Angmo et al., 2016).

 Currently, only about 36 Amchis remain in western Ladakh, collectively fulfilling nearly 30% of the region’s healthcare needs.
 However, the transmission of this traditional knowledge to younger generations is alarmingly low, with only about 25% of youth in Kargil engaged in learning these practices (Angmo et al., 2012).
 Although traditional knowledge in Ladakh represents a body of wisdom accumulated over centuries, it is increasingly at risk of erosion as younger generations become disconnected from these traditions.
 This decline underscores the urgent need for systematic documentation and preservation to support biodiversity conservation and sustainable development (Angmo et al., 2024).
 In addition, unsustainable harvesting practices driven by rising market demand have led to a rapid decline in several high-value medicinal plant species, highlighting the necessity for immediate and effective conservation strategies.
 Developing such strategies requires an integrated approach that considers ecological, cultural, and economic dimensions.
 Medicinal plants from the Trans-Himalayan region not only provide alternative healthcare options but also serve as important sources of livelihood and income, particularly in developing regions.
 They are also valuable for their bioactive compounds and potential for drug discovery (Namtak & Sharma, 2018).